crycode-de/ioBroker.discord/README.md

 * (crycode-de) Register get/set commands only if states are configured for this
 * (crycode-de) Added command options to `raw.interactionJson` json content
 * (crycode-de) Fixed command name checks
+* (crycode-de) Fixed some crashes / stuck conditions when network is not available

 ### 1.0.2 (2022-05-16)